elastic/elasticsearch-net/readme.md

 #### Branch Compatibility

-- `master` reflects the latest server version, this is typically the `current latest major + 1`
+- `main` reflects the latest server version, this is typically the `current latest major + 1`
 - `N.x` where N represents the major version component of the Elasticsearch server release its integrating with; e.g. `7.x`
 - `N.Y` where `N` is the major version and `Y` is the minor component, typically opened as integration branch for a specific minor leaving `N.x` free to do bug fixes.